pyomeca/bioptim/README.md

 The values inside the dictionaries are np.ndarray of dimension `n_elements` x `n_shooting`, unless the data were previously altered by integrating or interpolating (then the number of columns may differ).

-The parameters are very similar, but differs by the fact that it is always a dictionary (since parameters don't depend on the phases).
+The parameters are very similar but differ because they are always a dictionary (since they do not depend on the phases).
 Also, the values inside the dictionaries are of dimension `n_elements` x 1.

 #### Integrate

-It is possible to integrate (also called simulate) the states at will, by calling the `sol.integrate()` method.
+It is possible to integrate (also called simulate) the states at will by calling the `sol.integrate()` method.
-The `shooting_type: Shooting` parameter allows to select the type of integration to perform (see the enum Shooting for more detail).
+The `shooting_type: Shooting` parameter allows you to select the type of integration to perform (see the enum Shooting for more detail).
-The `keep_intermediate_points` parameter allows to keep the intermediate shooting points (usually a multiple of n_steps of the Runge-Kutta) or collocation points.
+The `keep_intermediate_points` parameter allows us to keep the intermediate shooting points (usually a multiple of n_steps of the Runge-Kutta) or collocation points.
-If set to false, this points are not stored into the output structure.
+If set to false, these points are not stored in the output structure.
-By definition, setting `keep_intermediate_points` to True while asking for `Shooting.MULTIPLE` would return the exact same structure.
+By definition, setting `keep_intermediate_points` to True while asking for `Shooting.MULTIPLE` would return the same structure.
-This will therefore raise an error is set to False with `Shooting.MULTIPLE`.
+This will therefore raise an error if set to False with `Shooting.MULTIPLE`.
 The `merge_phase: bool` parameter requests to merge all the phases into one [True] or not [False].
 The `continuous: bool` parameter can be deceiving.
-If it mostly for internal purposes.
+It is mostly for internal purposes.

 Here are the tables of the combinations for `sol.integrate` and shooting_types.
-As the argument `keep_intermediates_points` does not have a significant effect on the implementations it has been withdraw from the tables.
+As the argument `keep_intermediates_points` does not significantly affect the implementations, it has been withdrawn from the tables.
-If it's implemented, it will be done with `keep_intermediates_points=True or False`.
+If implemented, it will be done with `keep_intermediates_points=True or False`.

-Let's begin with `shooting_type = Shooting.SINGLE`, it re-integrates the ocp as a single phase ocp :
+Let us begin with `shooting_type = Shooting.SINGLE`, it re-integrates the ocp as a single phase ocp :

 ##### Shooting.SINGLE